Azure/azure-linux-extensions/CustomScript/README.md

 * Support inline command
 * Convert Windows style newline in Shell and Python scripts automatically
 * Remove BOM in Shell and Python scripts automatically
+* Protect sensitive data in `commandToExecute`

+**Note:** The timeout for script download is 200 seconds.
+There is no timeout period for script execution.

 # User Guide